chrisbensen/micronaut/cleanup/cleanup.md

 ## Introduction

-TODO
+This lab will cleanup the resources after the lab.
+It is not necessary unless you want to have your computer and your cloud tenancy rewind in time like this lab never happened.

-## Cleanup
+## Cloud

-1. To clean up all of the OCI resources created by Terraform, run 'Destroy' on the stack.
+1. To clean up all of the OCI resources created by this lab simply terminate the VM and the ATP instances and delete the Container.

-TODO Update this with manual steps.

 ## Local Cleanup